Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Proposed Method

-In the literature, there are two prevailing approaches to applying an attention map to a set of image features generated by CCN-based architectures.
+\s{As mentioned prior, the main difference between PAD-Net and PAP-Net is the type of self-attention algorithm they use in their cross-task distillation modules.
+Generally speaking, in the dense scene prediction literature, attention maps are generated slightly differently than the traditional methods for low dimensional token embeddings~\cite{vaswani2017attention}.
+Specifically, there are two prevailing approaches to applying an attention map to a set of image features.
 The first approach involves using convolutional blocks to process the features and obtain an attention mask with the same shape.
 The attention mask undergoes an activation (i.e., Sigmoid) to set all values to be between 0 and 1.
 The resulting attention map is applied to the features via element-wise multiplication, which has been applied in STL~\cite{woo2018cbam}, and MTL~\cite{liu2019end,xu2018pad}.
-We will refer to this as element-wise multiplication attention (EM attention).
+We will refer to this as \b{``element-wise multiplication attention''} (EM attention), which is used by PAD-Net.
 The second approach aims to explicitly model long-range dependencies of features by computing the Gram matrix (inner products of all pairs of column vectors) of the features after flattening them along the spatial dimensions.
 The corresponding matrix (i.e., affinity matrix) is then diffused to the original features via matrix multiplication.
-We will refer to this method as matrix multiplication attention (MM attention).
+We will refer to this method as \b{``matrix multiplication attention''} (MM attention), which is used by PAP-Net.
 MM attention has also been used in STL~\cite{fu2019dual}, and MTL~\cite{zhang2019pattern}.
 In MTL, the EM attention from PAD-Net and the MM attention from PAP-Net achieve almost identical results.
-However, PAP-Net uses considerably fewer model parameters at the cost of more floating point operations (FLOPs).
-Their comparable performance is likely attributed to the fact that the affinity matrices explicitly capture long-range dependencies between every feature pair and diffuse them across all features using MM attention; whereas EM attention approaches only learn long-range dependencies implicitly by training convolutional filters that process local patches throughout the entire spatial dimension.
+However, PAP-Net uses considerably fewer model parameters at the cost of more \s{floating point operations (}\b{FLOPs} at higher feature scales.
+Their comparable performance is likely attributed to the fact that the affinity matrices explicitly capture long-range dependencies between every feature pair and diffuse them across all features using MM attention; whereas EM attention approaches only learn long-range dependencies implicitly by training convolutional filters that process local patches throughout the entire spatial dimension.}